-The following risk factors and other information included in this Quarterly Report on Form 10-Q should be carefully considered.
-The risks and uncertainties described below are not the only ones we face.
+The following risk factors and other information included in this Annual Report on Form 10-K/A should be carefully considered.
+The risks and uncertainties described below are not the only risks and uncertainties we face.
 Additional risks and uncertainties not presently known to us or that we presently deem less significant may also impair our business operations.
-Please see page 1 of this Quarterly Report on Form 10-Q for a discussion of some of the forward-looking statements that are qualified by these risk factors.
+Please see page 1 of this Annual Report on Form 10-K/A for a discussion of some of the forward-looking statements that are qualified by these risk factors.
 If any of the following risks occur, our business, financial condition, results of operations and future growth prospects could be materially and adversely affected.